syntasso/kratix-marketplace/app-stack/README.md

 # Compound Promise with Waits and Retries

 This Promise provides an App-as-a-Service, with waits and retries.
-The Promise has 2 fields `spec.database.driver` which can be `postgresql` and `spec.image` which can be any application image.
+The Promise has two fields `spec.database.driver` which can be `postgresql` and `spec.image` which can be any application image.

 ## Promise Resource Workflows